-Emil Busch Rapid Rectilinear 500mm F8 (Aplanat)
+Emil Busch Aplanat (Rapid Rectilinear) 500mm F8

-€500.00 EUR
+€550.00 EUR

-The Aplanat or also Rapid Rectilinear lens layout is one of the most succesfull lens layouts
+History: The Aplanat or also Rapid Rectilinear lens layout is one of the most succesfull lens layouts

 in the early lens history.
 With its overall corrrected image field and